Tanishka761/SQL-Learning-Studio/README.md

 - **Backend:**
   - Optional: Node.js + Express + SQLite (for local testing)
-  - Recommended: [Supabase](https://supabase.com/) for cloud-hosted PostgreSQL backend and API
+  - [Supabase](https://supabase.com/) for cloud-hosted PostgreSQL backend and API
   - REST API or Edge Functions for executing SQL commands

 - **Other Tools:**